 Heart Month – Exercises for a Healthy Heart

 February not only brings the season of love with Valentine’s Day, but also serves as a reminder to prioritize our cardiovascular health.
-American Heart Month is the perfect time to focus on the importance of heart care, and at Southwoods Health, we advocate for a proactive approach to health and well-being.
+American Heart Month is the perfect time to focus on the importance of heart care and at Southwoods Health, we advocate for a proactive approach to your health and well-being.
 Keep reading as we explore some of the best exercises designed to strengthen your heart, promoting a healthier and happier life.

 Aerobic Exercises

-Aerobic exercises, also known as cardio, are the cornerstone of cardiovascular health.
+What Aerobic Exercise Does: Aerobic exercises, also known as cardio, are the cornerstone of cardiovascular health.
 These activities not only get your heart pumping but also enhance blood circulation and contribute to lowering blood pressure.
-Exercises such as brisk walking, jogging, cycling, swimming or dancing all fall into the cardio category.
-Experts recommend a minimum of 150 minutes of moderate-intensity aerobic exercise per week or 75 minutes of vigorous-intensity exercise to maintain a healthy heart.

 Strength Training

-Beyond the rhythmic beats of aerobic workouts, strength training plays a pivotal role in heart health.
+What Strength Training Does: Beyond the rhythmic beats of aerobic workouts, strength training plays a pivotal role in heart health.
 Lifting weights and performing bodyweight exercises helps build lean muscle mass, improving metabolism and reducing the risk of heart disease.
-Incorporate strength training exercises into your routine at least twice a week, targeting major muscle groups for optimal benefits.

 Flexibility & Stretching